pyvista/pyvista/doc/api/core/pointsets.rst

    demos.plot_datasets('UnstructuredGrid')

-The :class:`pyvista.PolyData`, is used for datasets consisting of surface geometry (e.g. vertices, lines, and polygons):
+The :class:`pyvista.PolyData` is used for datasets consisting of surface geometry (e.g. vertices, lines, and polygons):

 .. pyvista-plot::